23 Workflow Efficiency Statistics That Prove Automation Is No Longer Optional

 16. 60% of organizations currently use automation tools

-Research from Duke University shows 60% of organizations currently employ automation solutions in their workflows.
-Adoption has moved from early-adopter territory into mainstream business practice.
-Organizations not using automation increasingly find themselves at a competitive disadvantage.
+Research from Duke University shows 60% of organizations currently run automation solutions in their workflows.
+Adoption has crossed over from early-adopter territory into mainstream business practice.
+The organizations still not using automation are increasingly at a competitive disadvantage.

 17. Cloud deployment captures 67.9% market share

-The cloud segment accounts for 67.9% of market share, reflecting the shift toward flexible, accessible automation platforms.
-Cloud-based tools enable faster deployment and easier scaling than on-premise alternatives.
-This deployment model supports distributed teams working across locations and time zones.
+The cloud segment holds 67.9% of market share, a sign of the move toward flexible, accessible automation platforms.
+Cloud-based tools deploy faster and scale more easily than on-premise alternatives.
+That model also suits distributed teams working across locations and time zones.

 From Messages to Milestones: How AI Transforms Task Prioritization and Execution